* Yen rallies but rebound may be temporary

 By Julie Haviv

-NEW YORK, Feb 8 (Reuters) - The yen skyrocketed against the euro and dollar on Friday after Japan’s finance minister said the currency has recently weakened too quickly, raising doubts about whether the next governor of the Bank of Japan will ease policy aggressively.
+NEW YORK, Feb 8 (Reuters) - The yen rose against the euro and dollar on Friday after Japan’s finance minister commented on the currency’s swift and sharp move higher recently, raising doubts about whether the next governor of the Bank of Japan will aggressively ease policy.

-The yen, which fell to its lowest against the euro since April 2010 and its lowest against the dollar since May 2010 on Wednesday, got a boost from Finance Minister Taro Aso’s comments that the yen’s slide from 78 to 90 per dollar was steeper than intended.
+The yen, which fell to its lowest against the euro since April 2010 and its lowest against the dollar since May 2010 on Wednesday, got a boost from Finance Minister Taro Aso’s comments that the currency’s slide to 90 from 78 per dollar was steeper than intended.